 The per capita income in Arlington in 2018 was $69,007, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $276,028 for a family of four.

-Arlington is a somewhat ethnically-diverse town.
+Arlington is a very ethnically-diverse town.
 The people who call Arlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington residents report their race to be White, followed by Asian.
-Important ancestries of people in Arlington include Italian, English, German, and European.
+Important ancestries of people in Arlington include Irish, Italian, English, German, and French.